Eldenwyre/YATM/README.md

 In the root directory of the project, run the following commands to install the needed dependencies:

-`$ npm i --save-dev electron jquery`
+`$ npm i --save-dev electron jquery typescript @types/node`

 - NOTE: If you encounter errors running node modules, you may have to install them globally with the `-g` flag, see below:

-`$ sudo npm i -g electron jquery`
+`$ sudo npm i -g electron typescript`

 ## Running

+Once we have all of the dependencies properly installed, we need to compile our Typescript modules down to javascript:

+`$ npm run build`

-Once we have all of the dependencies properly installed, we can then simply run the `electron` application using the start script in `package.json`:
+Once the typescript components have been compiled, we can then simply run the `electron` application using the start script in `package.json`:

 `$ npm start`